 While the courthouse might be fun to look at it, this next structure is also fun to go inside.
 The Blue Planet is a stunning aquarium in Denmark — the largest aquarium in Northern Europe, in fact.
 The smooth, flowing design was completed on the shores of Oresund (not far from Copenhagen City Hall Square) in 2013.
 Folks inside the vortex-inspired building are meant to feel like they are underwater, and will indeed find water (fill, of course, with sharks, eels, and much more) on all sides as they make their way through The Blue Planet’s five arms.

 Qatar Faculty of Islamic Studies, Doha, Qatar

 In Doha, the capital of Qatar, travelers will find another new, sleek, stunning piece of architecture.
 The building for the Qatar Faculty of Islamic Studies — a huge white cavernous structure — was recently completed and houses classrooms, research centers, a library, a mosque, and more.
 The design was based on historical Islamic precedents; gardens, for example, are meant to be an interpretation of paradise, while the building’s five pillars represent the five tenets of Islam.
-As mentioned, the facility also accommodate the Education City campus enormous mosque, the ceiling of which is dotted with small lights reminiscent of twinkling stars and embossed with Quranic verses.
+As mentioned, the facility also accommodates the Education City campus enormous mosque, the ceiling of which is dotted with small lights reminiscent of twinkling stars and embossed with Quranic verses.

-These new-age structures — which vary in style and purpose — are just a quick sample of the architectural creativity and progress taking place aroundthe globe.
-The tree house, courthouse, mosque, and aquarium represent a wide range of building, and are just the tip of the iceberg for globe-trotting architect fans.
+These new-age structures — which vary in style and purpose — are just a quick sample of the architectural creativity and progress taking place around the globe.
+The tree house, courthouse, mosque, and aquarium represent a wide range of building and are just the tip of the iceberg for globe-trotting architect fans.